ryanennns/letsbefriendzz/README.md

 ## <a href=https://www.github.com/letsbefriendzz/Java-RayCasting/>3D Ray Caster</a> in Java

-This just in: Ryan is rendering unshaded spheres!
+This just in: Ryan is rendering poorly shaded spheres!
 In this project, I'm creating my own ray tracer from the ground up.
 Currently working on supporting more complex mesh shapes and implementing lighting.

 ## <a href="https://www.github.com/letsbefriendzz/pycolours">Colour Format Conversion</a> in Python